borntofrappe/flutter-dev/material_design/README.md

 #### Pages

-`Navigator.pop(context)` works to remove the login page and move _back_ to the home page.
+`Navigator.pop(context)` works to remove the login page and move back to the home page.
 To this end you need to update the structure of the application.

 Looking through the starter project:

-- in `main.dart` return an instance of `ShrineApp` from `app.dart`
+- in `main.dart` return an instance of `ShrineApp`, imported from `app.dart`

 - in `app.dart` create a stateless widget which returns an instance of `MaterialApp` with a particular set of fields

-- add the home widget to `home`
+- add the home widget to the `home` field

 - set the initial route to `/login`.
-The idea is to push the login page immediately above the home page
+The idea is to push the login page immediately above the home widget

 - set `onGenerateRoute` to handle the navigation